 co-worker in the gospel, as pastor, I now ask for certification of this call.

-After prayerful deliberation, we, of Our Redeemer Lutheran Church, have called Bethany Ketchem to serve as a minister of word and sacrament
+Congregational Leader: After prayerful deliberation, we, of Our Redeemer Lutheran Church, have called Bethany Ketchem to serve as a minister of word and sacrament

 in the position of pastor.